robertwayne/blossom/README.md

 ## Live Game

 The test server listed at the top of the README should be online most of the time.

-Connecting via Telnet: `telnet blossom-engine.com 5080`
+Connecting via Telnet: `telnet blossom.sombia.com 5080`

-*It is recommended to always connect with the secure connection.
+*It is recommended to always connect with the secure option.
 Your traffic will be encrypted with modern TLS.
-You will need an actual MUD client to connect securely.
+You will need an actual MUD client to connect this way.
 I recommend [Mudlet](https://www.mudlet.org/) for a powerful, cross-platform option!*

 ## Usage